Skip to Content

 dishwashing liquid to remove blue hair color

 The most effective method is to mix the dishwashing liquid with your shampoo.
-Then wet your hair with hot water and after it is thoroughly soaked, apply the detergent shampoo mixture.
-Let the mixture sit in your hair for ten minutes, then condition, rinse, and towel dry.
+Then wet your hair with warm water.
+After it is thoroughly soaked, apply the detergent shampoo mixture.
+Let the mixture sit in your hair for ten minutes, then rinse and condition.

 4. Wash Your Hair with Vitamin C